yuzhva/react-leaflet-markercluster/README.md

 # Description

-If you are faced with an issue with markers overlapping during map zooming, or they are overlapping because they are close to each other - you probably need to group them. <br />
+If you are faced with an issue with markers or polygons overlapping during map zooming, or they are overlapping because they are close to each other - you probably need to group them. <br />
 That is what you can do with **react-leaflet-markercluster**.

-Just grab your markers inside `<MarkerClusterGroup />` component, right after `<TileLayer />`:
+Just grab your markers or [ClusterableRegions](https://github.com/yuzhva/react-leaflet-markercluster/blob/645bcad7b98e0ecf598c99543373aeeb9c8b301f/.storybook/examples/region.jsx#L13-L45) inside `<MarkerClusterGroup />` component, right after `<TileLayer />`:

 ```javascript
 import MarkerClusterGroup from "react-leaflet-markercluster";